Generalizable End-to-End Tool-Use RL with Synthetic CodeGym: CodeGym

 \subsubsection{Gym Synthesis}

 We extract reusable, atomized code logic or functions from programming solutions and convert them into a library of tools.
 A tool may be a standalone function, a calculation utility, or a frequently occurring code fragment (e.g., a loop body).
-Extraction and rewriting are performed by prompting an LLM\footnote{We use Seed-1.6-Thinking~\citep{bytedance2025seed1.6thinking} for the CodeGym environment generation pipeline.}.
-The prompt asks the LLM to synthesize tools with precise documentation (functionality and parameters) conditioned on the source task and code solutions.
-Although the synthesis step may also produce usage examples for tools, these are withheld from the agent-facing documentation to encourage learning through interaction and feedback.
+Extraction and rewriting are performed by prompting an LLM to synthesize tools with precise documentation (functionality, parameters, and examples) conditioned on the source task and code solutions.
+Although examples are generated during the synthesis step, they are withheld from the agent-facing documentation during training to encourage learning through interaction and acting on feedback.

 To support reinforcement learning, we synthesize environments in the OpenAI Gym format~\citep{brockman2016openai}.
-Each CodeGym environment is defined as a POMDP:
+In detail, each CodeGym environment is defined as a POMDP:

 where the state $\mathcal{S}$ encodes task-specific variables, the action space $\mathcal{A}$ consists of both generic function calls (e.g., \texttt{Observe}, \texttt{Done}) and domain-specific tools, transitions $T$ execute the corresponding functions, and rewards $R$ are sparse, assigned only upon termination by comparing the submitted answer to the ground truth.
-To discourage shortcut solutions, \texttt{Observe} reveals only a partial state (e.g., some task inputs are not directly accessible), while \texttt{reset} initializes the environment with a unit test input.
+To discourage shortcut solutions, \texttt{Observe} reveals only a partial state (e.g., some task inputs are not directly accessible). \texttt{reset} initializes the environment with a predefined unit test input.
 The reward function returns $1$ if the agent’s final answer matches the unit test output, and $0$ otherwise.

 This unified design provides a flexible template for incorporating various coding tasks into RL training, ensuring consistency across environments while encouraging tool use and exploration.
-By providing a one-shot example, LLM can amazingly follow all the format instructions in most inferences.
-Details of the CodeGym template and the synthesis prompt are provided in Appendix~\ref{app:codegym_template} and Appendix~\ref{app:gym_synthesis_prompt}.
+By providing a one-shot example, the LLM can amazingly follow all the format instructions in most CodeGym synthesis inferences.
+Details of the CodeGym environment template and the synthesis prompt are provided in Appendix~\ref{app:codegym_template} and Appendix~\ref{app:gym_synthesis_prompt}, respectively.